 Throughout, we will take a broad perspective on these decisions and consider several key questions including:

 • What constitutional rights do students have while in school?

 • What authority should school personnel have to limit those rights?

 • How expansive should judicial power be over public schools?

 • To what extent should the Supreme Court defer to state and local government?

-This online course is open to current 2019/2020 BHS members only and will run Wednesdays, 10 to 11 am, April 29 through June 3.
+Note: This course is open to current 2019/2020 Beacon Hill Seminars members only.
+It will run Wednesdays from 10 to 11 AM, April 29 through June 3.